hanannazri/Predictive-Customer-Churn-Modelling-with-Price-Sensitivity-Insights-/README.md

 Interpretation:
 Price changes alone do not drive churn — they matter more when combined with other stressors like low margins or long tenure.

-### Hybrid Conclusion
+## Hybrid Conclusion

-*Both models pinpoint Consumption, Profitability Margins, and Contract Timing as the dominant churn predictors, with Price Sensitivity playing a secondary role.*
+### *Both models pinpoint Consumption, Profitability Margins, and Contract Timing as the dominant churn predictors, with Price Sensitivity playing a secondary role.*

+### Quick Start

+1️.
+Unzip the whole repository and make it your current working directory.

+If downloaded as a ZIP:

+                                          unzip repository.zip
+                                          cd repository-folder

+Or clone directly from Git:

+                                           git clone <repo-link>
+                                           cd repository-folder

+2. Install all the required dependencies using the requirements.txt file: Open a terminal in your OS (Command Prompt, PowerShell, or Terminal on Linux/Mac) and type:

+                                       pip install -r requirements.txt

+3️.
+Open the Jupyter Notebook: In the terminal, type:

+                                              jupyter notebook
+This will open the Jupyter interface in your browser.

+4. Run the Notebook:
+Open the provided .ipynb file from the repository.
+Click Run All to execute all cells sequentially.

+The notebook will:
+Load and preprocess the dataset.
+Perform data visualization and exploratory analysis.
+Train machine learning models.
+Output performance metrics and graphs.

-##### For More Clarity
+### For More Clarity
 Go through the notebook step-by-step, each code cell is followed by output or visualizations that explain what’s happening.
 The comments in the code and section headings will guide you through the logic.